 This lets your friend know it’s important to you that they read it, so much so that they know you will follow up to see that they did read it.
 To optimize the process refrain from letting them know your opinion about it before they read it.
 This will create space for them to formulate their own opinion without your influence.

 Step #2 Ask your friend what their thoughts are about this tip.
 Asking this follow-up question is a mini-communication skills tutorial.
 It validates your ability to manifest your stated intention (to produce a specific result, causing another to read the tip) and your ability to consciously create a possibly uncomfortable conversation.
 It also lets you know exactly where you are about allowing for cheating in your marriage.
-To read this tip and pooh-pooh it suggests that you have a barrier to allowing others to support you.
-Predictably, you will attract a partner who will eventually pooh-pooh you.
+To read this tip and hide it from your intended causes, yes causes, your intended to hide his/her items of choice from you.

 The communication-skills it takes to cause another to read this tip, and for them to have a conversation with you about it, are the exact same leadership-communication skills it takes to inspire fidelity in a marriage.
 The premise: How you handle this mini-tutorial determines who you will attract as a partner.